 Texas Casinos 2020Commercial Content | 21+ | T&Cs Apply

-Although it’s been a part of Texas folklore, gambling, and Texas casinos are not particularly popular in this state.
+Although it’s been a part of folklore, Texas online gambling, and Texas casinos are not particularly popular in this state.
 Maybe it would be popular if the state government would loosen its stance on gambling.
 At the moment, many forms of gambling are not permitted in this state.

-The result is that there are no sportsbooks in Texas.
-And we’re not talking only about land-based sportsbooks, but online bookmaker websites as well – they’re all blocked in this state.
+The result is that there are no sportsbooks or really, online casinos of any kind in Texas.
 It’s basically the same case when it comes to online horse racing betting, daily fantasy sports, bingo, lottery, and so on.

 But what about online casinos in Texas?